New 2025 Tesla Model Y Review

 ADVERTISEMENT

 This new 2025 Tesla Model Y isn't an all-new car; it's a facelift, so we’re talking about the same platform as the 'old' Model Y, but with a sleek new look inspired by the Cybertruck and Cybercab.
-It’s also more aerodynamic, has a stiffer body shell to improve handling and comfort, and we’re told it’s quieter and more comfortable on the move.
+It’s also more aerodynamic, has a stiffer body shell to improve handling and comfort, and it’s said to be quieter and more comfortable on the move.

 For this 2025 Model Y, Tesla has given it a new fascia with a lower front splitter and a sleek, full-width headlight that’s a bit reminiscent of the Cybertruck or Robotaxi.
 Or of Cyclops from X-Men, if you ask me.
 You get the gist – it’s all very futuristic and minimalist, and I actually rather like it.
-It’s also key to the improved aerodynamics that have allowed Tesla to eak an extra 20 miles of range out of the All Wheel Drive Long Range model that it’s initially launching with in the UK.
+It’s also key to the improved aerodynamics that have allowed Tesla to squeeze an extra 20 miles or so out of the official range figures, making this one of the longest range electric SUVs you can buy.

 The back of the Model Y looks cool, too.
 I really love the way the new light strip is hidden, and reflects onto the bodywork so that you get a sort of ‘ambient’ look to it.
 It's a bit different to the straightforward LED lightstrips that have become a bit ubiquitous on a lot of modern cars.

-Right, there’s some big news here.
-And it comes in the form of the indicator stalk that the 2025 Tesla Model Y gets.
-This is controversial, because the ‘Highlander’ 2024 Model 3 became infamous for the indicator buttons that replaced its indicator stalk, and which many of us really didn’t get along with.
-Not least, our illustrious leader, Ginny (you can check out her opinion, here).
+Up front in the cabin, there’s some big news… And it comes in the form of the indicator stalk.
+This is controversial, because the ‘Highlander’ 2024 Model 3 became infamous for the indicator buttons on the steering wheel, which replaced its indicator stalk, and which many of us really didn’t get along with.
+Not least, our illustrious leader, Ginny (you can check out her opinion, here)

 Tesla won’t confirm that it’s chosen to keep an indicator stalk on the Model Y because, well, there was a lot of hate for the indicator buttons on the 3.
 But it seems logical that that’s why the Y has a ‘precision engineered’ stalk.
 Anyway, regardless of why it’s there, we’re very pleased that it is.